-The Forbidden City was once the imperial palace of the Ming and Qing Dynasties and was originally constructed in early 1400’s.
-The city was once off limits to the general public and home to 24 successive emperors.
+The Forbidden City was once the imperial palace of the Ming and Qing Dynasties and was originally constructed in the early 1400s.
+The city was once off-limits to the general public and home to 24 successive emperors.
 Now, it is one of the most popular tourist attractions in the world attracting over 7 million visitors a year.

-Beihai Park in Beijing is over 1000 years old and covers an area of 690,000 square meters featuring a large peaceful lake, ancient temples and an islet featuring a 36m high buddhist shrine in the form of a Tibetan Dagoba.
+Beihai Park in Beijing is over 1000 years old and covers an area of 690,000 square meters featuring a large peaceful lake, ancient temples, and an islet featuring a 36m high Buddhist shrine in the form of a Tibetan Dagoba.

 Mt.
-Emei, or Emei Shan (Shan meaning mountain) is located in Leshan City of Sichuan Province.
+Emei or Emei Shan (Shan meaning mountain) is located in Leshan City of Sichuan Province.
 It’s one of China’s Sacred Mountains featuring Buddhist temples and amazing scenery.
 In 1996 it was given World Heritage status by UNESCO.

 Leshan is a city located about two hours drive from Chengdu in Sichuan Province China.
 The star attraction of the city is the amazing Giant Buddha that’s been carved out from the rock face siding the river.
 It’s actually where three rivers meet being the Minjiang, Dadu and Qingyi rivers.

-The Black Dragon Pool is one of the must visit places in Lijiang.
+The Black Dragon Pool is one of the must-visit places in Lijiang.
 The pool (or pond) is located in the Jade Spring Park in Lijiang, which is often referred to as Heilongtan Park, which is located at the foot of Elephant Hill.